THINK: assumptions and hypothesis

 Quite frankly, organizations that have been in business for many years (decades) think (with some level of arrogance) to know what the customer wants and how the experience should be – but this arrogance will bounce back with failure: an unhappy end-user will trash the product and its experience if it deemed to be unfit.

-A hypothesis statement will require experiments to determine which assumptions are right or wrong.
+A hypothesis statement will require experiments to determine right or wrong assumptions.

 The first step is to list any assumptions: an assumption is a declaration of what we assume to be true.
-But it’s not considered a requirement until we have facts and figures to support it.
+But it’s not a requirement until we have facts and figures to support it.
 Assumptions comprehend both business and user assumptions.
-A possible way to start listing assumptions is to start from a problem statement.
-Problem statements are full of assumptions.
-When assumptions are listed, it’s crucial to select the most uncertain ones.
+A possible way to list assumptions is to start with a problem statement.
+Problem statements are complete with beliefs.
+When assumptions are listed, selecting the most uncertain ones is crucial.

 A hypothesis statement has the following format:

-Note: This is a possible format, and there’s no obligation to follow this blindly, as long you understand the purpose, and you have the different elements.
+Note: This is a possible format; there’s no obligation to follow this mindlessly as long you understand the purpose and have the different elements.

 Outcomes (objectives) and metrics